gholler-sopra/hydrator-plugins/core-plugins/docs/FileDelete-action.md

 Description
 -----------
-File Delete is a Guavus Enterprise Accelerator that is used to delete a file or files.
+File Delete is used to delete a file or files.

 Use Case